 During the urban building boom in downtown Nashville during the late 1950s and early 1960s, the Tennessee State Capitol disappeared from sight on the east, west and south sides.
 The northern side of the Capitol was not conducive to the construction of skyscrapers due to the swampy conditions that existed in many areas between the Capitol and the Cumberland River.
 Because of its natural attributes, the historic French Lick that attracted wildlife, Native Americans, trappers and settlers to what would become Nashville also preserved the remaining view of the Capitol and became the home of the Bicentennial Capitol Mall State Park.

-A variety of events are offered throughout the year, including anger-led guided tours. check out the upcoming events page.
+A variety of events are offered throughout the year, including ranger-led guided tours. check out the upcoming events page.

 The park features a 2,000-seat amphitheater that provides dramatic views of the Nashville skyline.
 Composed of terraced lawns, the amphitheater was designed after the Greek theater at Epidaurus.
 The amphitheater may be reserved for a fee.